 Our first experience with agrohomeopathy was when one of our homeopaths tried Helix tosta on her rhubarb plant to see if it deterred snails.
 Here’s what happened.

 Currently browsing tag

 Vaikunthanath das Kaviraj was one of the leading voices in the use of homeopathy for plants and soil.
-Here’s the story of his early days and subsequent progression into agrohomeopathy.
+Here’s the story of his early days and progression into agrohomeopathy.

 Savvy gardeners use a homeopathic remedy to repel slugs and snails.
 Here’s how they do it.
 Instructions on how to make the remedy, if so inclined, are included.